 A shoulder dislocation is diagnosed clinically when significant pain, alterations in the appearance of the shoulder anatomy and impaired movement of the shoulder are present.
 The history of the mechanisms of injury and pre-existing conditions are discussed with the doctor and recorded.
 Standard X-ray of the shoulder forms the first diagnostic approach to confirm the type of humeral head displacement and potentially associated injuries to the surrounding bones.
 Additional damage to ligaments, vessels and nerves is diagnosed by clinical examination, computer tomogram (CT) scans, magnetic resonance imaging (MRI), ultrasound and nerve conduction studies.

-Following the diagnosis of shoulder dislocation, a closed reduction is performed usually under anaesthesia in the Emergency Department.
+Upon a diagnosis of shoulder dislocation, a closed reduction is performed usually under anaesthesia in the Emergency Department.
 It consists of manual reposition the humeral head in the glenoid using different methods.
 This is followed by the immobilisation of the shoulder for approximately four weeks, aided by local treatment with ice and/or heat and non-steroidal antiinflammatory drugs (NSAIDs).
-At a later stage physiotherapy is recommended.
+Physiotherapy is recommended at a later stage.

 Physiotherapy is a key form of treatment following a shoulder dislocation whether or not surgery has occurred.
-Strengthening the muscles around the shoulder is essential for supporting the joint stability provided by the shoulder ligaments.
+Strengthening the muscles around the shoulder is essential to support joint stability provided by the shoulder ligaments.
 Therapy also aims at restoring the range of motion of the shoulder following initial immobilisation.
 Physiotherapy consists of a number of approaches:

 Use of a sling

 Physical exercise (pendular movements)

 Education in sport and daily activities

 Ergonometric postural correction